A: 176 Huỳnh Văn Bánh, Phường 12, Quận Phú Nhuận, Hồ Chí Minh

 In addition, in the process of tattooing, make use of various post-tattoo care products and equipment.
 Traditional tattoo shops often use stencil paper made from lanolin, an extract from wool.
 Even post-tattoo care products are not vegan because shaving strips often contain glycerin.
 Not only the ink, tattoo care ointments that the tattooists give you can also contain some products of animal origin such as beeswax.

+In fact, traditional inks can be replaced with vegan inks.
+Unlike traditional tattoo ink, which contains a number of ingredients from animals, vegan tattoo ink is completely animal-friendly and is available at many tattoo studios, especially Recycle Tattoo.
 Thanks to the development of technology and a sense of environmental protection, the need for tattoo ink that does not contain animal ingredients is increasing.
 Vegan tattoo ink not only helps avoid harm to animals but also ensures safety and does not irritate the skin of users.

 Recycle Tattoo is one of the leading studios using vegan tattoo ink and aims to promote sustainable development in the tattoo industry.
 By choosing tattoo ink without animal ingredients and taking measures to recycle waste, Recycle Tattoo contributes positively to environmental protection and spreads the message of a greener consciousness in the tattoo community.